‘Teen Mom 2’ Dad Adam Lind Charged With Four Counts Of Domestic Violence After Latest Arrest

 Following his arrest, Adam Lind was released on a PR bond, which means that the former reality star’s bail was dropped after he reportedly agreed to attend his upcoming court hearing on December 21.
 As Radar Online revealed, Lind is also facing a court date on January 18 of next year, during which he will reportedly face a jury trial.

 After his November arrest for assault, Adam Lind was arrested for a second time on December 5 for violating a no-contact order that had been filed by Stasi Huber.
-On the same day of his second arrest, Lind was schedule to attend a court hearing to address the restraining order Huber had filed against him.
+On the same day of his second arrest, Lind was scheduled to attend a court hearing to address the restraining order Huber had filed against him.

 In her filing, Stasia Huber chronicled a number of chilling moments that had taken place during her three-year relationship with Adam Lind.